dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 generation of the synchronous operations to make the client compatible with your existing code.

-If you find that after migration there are libraries you need that aren’t present on .NET Core you can add a reference to Microsoft.Windows.Compatibility and see if the missing functions are there.
+If you find that after migration, there are libraries you need that aren't present on .NET Core you can add a reference to Microsoft.Windows.Compatibility and see if the missing functions are there.

-If you are using the WebRequest class to perform Web Service calls you may encounter some differences on .NET Core.
+If you are using the WebRequest class to perform Web Service calls, you may encounter some differences on .NET Core.
 The recommendation is to use the System.Net.Http.HttpClient instead.

 ## Consuming a COM Object

-Currently there is no way to add a reference to a COM object from Visual Studio 2019 for using with .NET Core so you have to follow some manual steps modifying the .csproj file for the project.
+Currently there is no way to add a reference to a COM object from Visual Studio 2019 for using with .NET Core so you have to follow some manual steps and modify the .csproj file for the project.

 You need to insert a COMReference structure inside the Project file like: